radcarpet/preempt-experiments/README.md

 # preempt
-Code for experiments and results found in [Prϵϵmpt: Sanitizing Sensitive Prompts for LLMs](https://arxiv.org/abs/2504.05147).
+Code submission for NDSS 2026

 ## Setup
 Install libraries in a Python 3.11.4 virtual environment with `requirements.txt`.